astramieri/azure-data-fundamentals/docs/module_8/stream_analytics.md

 **Azure Stream Analytics** is a service for complex event processing and analysis of streaming data.

 Azure Stream Analytics is used to:
-- **ingest data** from an input, such as an Azure event hub, Azure IoT Hub, or Azure Storage blob container
+- **ingest data** from an input, such as an Azure Event Hub, Azure IoT Hub, or Azure Storage blob container
 - **process data** by using a query to select, project, and aggregate data values
-- **write the results** to an output, such as Azure Data Lake Gen 2, Azure SQL Database, Azure Synapse Analytics, Azure Functions, Azure event hub, Microsoft Power BI, or others
+- **write the results** to an output, such as Azure Data Lake Gen 2, Azure SQL Database, Azure Synapse Analytics, Azure Functions, Azure Event Hub, Microsoft Power BI, or others

 Once started, **a Stream Analytics query runs perpetually**, processing new data as it arrives in the input and storing results in the output.